-As mentioned, Tokaji won’t go bad easily when you store them for years.
-However, they are ready for consumption as soon as they make it to the shop shelf.
-So when you cellar them for a couple of years, they won’t get significantly better.
+As mentioned, Tokaji will not go bad easily when you store them for years.
+However, they are ready for consumption as soon as they reach the shop shelf.
+So when you cellar them for a couple of years, they will not get significantly better.

 Tokaji Aszú is excellent with desserts that are similarly sweet.
 The wine’s acidity helps clean the palate after every bite, making it especially great with creamy desserts.
 You can match it with sweet chocolate-based dishes, apple tarts, and desserts with caramel or coffee flavors.
 But it’s also a good wine to pair with cheese.
 Salty hard cheeses like Cheddar or Grana Padano and spicy blue mold cheeses like Roquefort provide a delicious contrast to Aszú’s sweetness.

-Eszencia is so sweet that it’s hard to find matching food.
-The best option is a very pungent blue cheese as the two work fine as counterplayers to each other.
-However, it’s definitely best to enjoy Eszencia wines on their own.
+Eszencia is so sweet that it is hard to find matching food.
+The best option is a very pungent blue cheese, as the two work fine as counterplayers to each other.
+However, it is definitely best to enjoy Eszencia wines on their own.

 Dry Szamorodni is great with starter courses, in particular with soups.
 Think of creamy mushroom soups, ragout soups, or comsommés.
 You can also serve it as a starter with matured hams, olives, or salted nuts.

 Sweet Szamorodni and Fordítás go well with dishes that combine both sweet and sour flavors.
 Chinese sweet and sour chicken is the best example.
-They’re also awesome with desserts that aren’t too sweet.
+They are also awesome with desserts that aren’t too sweet.
 Consider serving them with ginger cake or nut tarts.

-When shopping for Tokaji wines, you need to pay attention to a couple of details.
-First of all, it’s possible to come across wines with similar names from other countries than Hungary.
+When shopping for Tokaji wines, you must pay attention to several details.
+First of all, it is possible to come across wines with similar names from other countries than Hungary.
 For instance, Ukrainian vintners from the Transcarpathia region sell wines labeled as “Tokay”.
 The same name appears on bottles from the Rutherglen wine region in Australia.
 So if you want to get the Hungarian original, pay attention to the wine’s origin.

 To determine whether a Tokaji wine is sweet or dry, you need to know a bit of Hungarian: